There are many ways to access government publications and information:

 About Our Depository

-Free and equal access to government information is provided to the general public, in accordance with Section 1911, Title 44 of the U.S. Code.
+Free access to government information is provided to the general public, in accordance with Section 1911, Title 44 of the U.S. Code.

 Circulation of most documents is allowed.

 General and specialized reference, research, and instructional services are provided.
 Individual or group consultations and instructional sessions may be scheduled.